froboy/yusaopeny_docs/README.md

    > NOTE: You can run both commands at once with `docker-compose up --build`.

 1. Verify that the service is working.

-   Open your web browser and type `http://localhost:1313` in your navigation bar, This opens a local instance of the docsy-example homepage.
-You can now make changes to the docsy example and those changes will immediately show up in your browser after you save.
+   Open your web browser and type `http://localhost:1313` in your navigation bar, This opens a local instance of the openy_docs homepage.
+You can now make changes to the Open Y Docs and those changes will immediately show up in your browser after you save.

 ### Cleanup

 To stop Docker Compose, on your terminal window, press **Ctrl + C**.

 To remove the produced images run: